Who Owns Google

 Google CEO Sundar Pichai

-Google is deeply reliant on several government contracts and is participating in a $9 billion joint Pentagon contract alongside Amazon, Microsoft and Oracle.
+It’s no wonder Google caved.
+The company is doing business with ICE while vying with other tech giants for government contracts involving cloud-computing services, artificial-intelligence tools and state-surveillance technology.
+Google is participating in a $9 billion joint Pentagon contract alongside Amazon, Microsoft and Oracle.
 It’s also under contract to provide the tech at the center of federal projects to upgrade the “virtual wall” that surveils the U.S. border.

 - What It Owns: